BrianHicks/bytes.zone/drafts/similar-sort.md

 ---

 When I'm navigating around a codebase I know, I prefer to use a fuzzy file finder instead of browsing a directory tree.
-Ideally, I type a few characters and end up in the file that I was thinking of.
+Lowering the barrier to navigating between files is really helpful for me to move around a codebase quickly and get work done.
-Lowering the barrier to navigating between files is really helpful for me to understand a system quickly.
+Ideally, I type a few characters and end up in the file that I was thinking of, quick as that.

-But late last year, I got fed up trying to fuzzy-find files in the main repo I work in.
+But in late 2019, I got fed up trying to fuzzy-find files in my main repo at work.
 It has something like 8,000 checked-in files and 170,000 untracked files (bundled gems, `node_modules`, etc.) so it took a long time to load all the files.
-To add to that, `fzf.vim`'s default configuration favored short matches near the beginning of the string.
+To add to that, `fzf`'s default configuration favors short matches near the beginning of the string.
-But when I'm deep in the project hierarchy, I want long matches with my term near the end first!
+When I'm deep in the project hierarchy, I want long matches with my term near the end first!

 In short: my fuzzy matches became both *slow* and *irrelevant*.
 Not a good combination for a tool meant to save me time!